NetCordDev/NetCord/Documentation/guides/voice.md

 ***

 ## Connecting
 You can join a voice channel using @NetCord.Gateway.GatewayClient.UpdateVoiceStateAsync(NetCord.Gateway.VoiceStateProperties).
-When you use it, if you are succesfully connected to the voice channel, you will receive @NetCord.Gateway.GatewayClient.VoiceStateUpdate event, and then @NetCord.Gateway.GatewayClient.VoiceServerUpdate event.
+When you use it, if you are successfully connected to the voice channel, you will receive @NetCord.Gateway.GatewayClient.VoiceStateUpdate event, and then @NetCord.Gateway.GatewayClient.VoiceServerUpdate event.
 When you receive them, you can create @NetCord.Gateway.Voice.VoiceClient instance and start sending voice!
 Example:
 [!code-cs[VoiceModule.cs](voice/VoiceModule.cs#L12-L56)]

 ## Example Usage